This topic describes how to:

-Optimizely Experimentation offers many out-of-the-box analytics integrations in addition to developer tools that enable teams to use custom integrations and has many partners offering third-party integrations.
-With all of the analytics platforms you can use to measure the impact of your A/B tests, you will quickly find out that your numbers will not match perfectly from one platform to the next.
+Optimizely Experimentation offers many analytics integrations in addition to developer tools that let teams use custom integrations and has many partners offering third-party integrations.
+With the analytics platforms you can use to measure the impact of your A/B tests, you will quickly find out that your numbers will not match perfectly from one platform to the next.

-If you are seeing a discrepancy in your data, it is important to make sure you are following some best practices.
-These are to ensure that any involved platforms or datasets are measuring the same thing.
-If your datasets are not based on the same information, user set, or activity, then they will probably not align.
+If you are seeing a discrepancy in your data, make sure you are following some best practices so any involved platforms or datasets are measuring the same thing.
+If your datasets are not based on the same information, user set, or activity, then they probably will not align.

 Not integrated

-We offer many out-of-the-box integrations that can be enabled easily.
-If there is no integration for the platform you want to integrate with, you or your developers can create a custom analytics integration following our Integrations Developer Guide.
+You can use many integrations.
+If there is no integration for the platform you want to integrate with, you can create a custom analytics integration.

-Optimizely Feature Experimentation has some integrations with analytics providers.
-Read our Set up analytics platforms developer documentation for some ideas for integrating your platforms.
+Optimizely Feature Experimentation integrations with analytics providers.
+See Set up analytics platforms for ideas to integrate your platforms.

 Filters

-Optimizely Experimentation and other platforms have many options for results segmentation.
-Drill your results down to different categories of users and attributes such as web browser, location, language, and plan type.
-Narrow reports to a specific date and time range and filter out results from certain IPs.
+Refine your results to categories of users and attributes such as web browser, location, language, and plan type.
+Limit reports to a specific date and time range and filter results from certain IPs.
 Check the following for consistency from platform to platform:

 User scope